plato-messaging/frame-grabber/README.md

 A little program that grabs the first frame of a video and returns it in a JPEG format

-Video is provided as a buffer of bytes and returns the frame as a buffer of bytes
+Video is provided as a byte buffer and returns the frame as a byte buffer as well

 ### Usage
 #### MacOS